akeneo/pim-helpcenter/content/md/imports-exports/imports.md

 # Import images & files

-If you're not using the Asset Manager, you can still import images and/or files, if you have such attributes in your PIM.
+If you have `Image` and/or `File` attribute types in your families, then you can import their content directly via the product import profile.
+To do this:
+1. First, [export the relevant product or product models](imports.html#export-the-relevant-products-or-product-models.html) via an archive.
-To do this, you first need to export the relevant products then to configure the archive in order to modify the file and to add your images, and finally to import back your archive:
+1. Then, [configure the archive](imports.html#configure-the-archive.html) in order to modify the product/product model file by adding your images and/or files.
+1. Finally, [import back the new archive](import.html#import-back-the-new-archive) in the PIM.

 ## Export the relevant products or product models
 1. From the left menu, click `Exports`